Subscribe to stay updated

 Tip: Click here to order boxes with your custom design printed inside.

 19. Include A DIY Element

-Who said that you need to do all by yourself?
+Christmas is all about personalisation.
 Encourage the recipient of your box to add something special to the box.
 Send them a Christmas tree branch or a tiny pouch with stickers and leave the rest to your customer’s creativity.

 20. Create A Packaging Set

 - A brown paper bag with a simple design can be an outside layer protecting your box.
 Additionally, it’s a tasteful manner to boost your branding.

 - Wrap your product in tissue paper and place them inside a special mailer box.

 - Start the unboxing experience with a mailing bag!

 Tip: Discover the full potential of packaging this Christmas.
 Browse Packhelp's favourite picks of 2019!